Bugmark-Simulator/bugmark_simulation/README.md

 1. Install Bugmark Exchange, Simulation Software, Setup Grafana, and configure the software according to the install instructions.
 2. To clean the database, run `~/src/bugmark_simulation/exercise/simulation/script/reset_scr`
-3. Next, create users by running `~/src/bugmark_simulation/exercise/simulation/script/user_gen_scr`
-4. Before we can simulate behavior, we need to generate issues `~/src/bugmark_simulation/exercise/simulation/script/issue_gen_scr`
-5. Now that we have a fully populated simulation setting with users, projects, and issues, we can start the background activity.
-Do this from the RESEARCHER CONTROL PANEL using the yellow button "Simulation is NOT running".
+3. Login to the RESEARCHER CONTROL PANEL using the admin account.
+4. The system should by default be setup with four funders.
+Next step is to create users.
-6. To simulate the behavior of funders and workers who create offers, do work, and form contracts, run `~/src/bugmark_simulation/exercise/simulation/script/simulate_worker_funder`
+5. To simulate the behavior of funders and workers who create offers, do work, and form contracts, run `~/src/bugmark_simulation/exercise/simulation/script/simulate_worker_funder`

 ## Helpful Commands